dennisasamoahowusu/nlp-ashesi/README.md

 # nlp-ashesi
 This repository is for projects relating to NLP that I am involved with at Ashesi University.
-The members of this repository are students whose capstones I am supervising and students involved SEEL @Ashesi NLP projects.
+The members of this repository are students whose capstones I am supervising and students involved with SEEL @Ashesi NLP projects.

+## Bilingual Turn Preaching
+It happens in some churches in Ghana that when the pastor who is preaching in English makes a statement or statements, he pauses for a translator to say what he just said to the audience in the local language.
+This is what I call Bilingual Turn Preaching.
+What we are investigating, in this project, is whether, and to what extent, a significant amount of audios from these churches can be useful as a linguistic resource for developing NLP systems in Ghanaian local languages.
+The value of this exploration lies in the fact that this resource is something we can get in significant amounts quite cheaply and quickly.
+Thus, if we can show it to be useful as an NLP resource, we would have found a feasible way to get enough data to build NLP systems in Ghanaian languages for, at least, certain tasks.
+Some recent works have looked into